A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: An application to the Gan-Gross-Prasad conjecture

-\item Let us denote by $\widetilde{G}$ the $2$-cover of $G$ defined at the end of subsection \ref{section 12.1} and let $\widetilde{T}_x$ be the inverse image of $T_x$ in this $2$-cover.
-Then, by \ref{section 12.1}(6), it suffices to check that $\widetilde{T}_x$ is connected.
-By the precise description of $\widetilde{U(V)}$ and $\widetilde{U(W)}$ given at the beginning of subsection \ref{section 12.2} and since exactly one of the hermitian spaces $V$ and $W$ is even-dimensional, we have
+\item Let us denote by $\widetilde{G}$ the $2$-cover of $G$ defined at the end of Section \ref{section 12.1} and let $\widetilde{T}_x$ be the inverse image of $T_x$ in this $2$-cover.
+Then, by \ref{eq 12.1.6}, it suffices to check that $\widetilde{T}_x$ is connected.
+By the precise description of $\widetilde{U(V)}$ and $\widetilde{U(W)}$ given at the beginning of Section \ref{section 12.2} and since exactly one of the hermitian spaces $V$ and $W$ is even-dimensional, we have